CT6056 - Applied Robotics (2025/26)

 On successful completion of this module students should be able to:

-LO1: Acquire knowledge of characteristics of engineering materials, equipment and subsystems and use them effectively to build robotic products;
+LO1.
+Acquire knowledge of characteristics of engineering materials, equipment and subsystems and use them appropriately in engineering technologies and processes, recognising their limitations.

-LO2: Demonstrate an understanding of the use of technical literature and other information sources to design robotic products through theory examination;
+LO2.
+Demonstrate an understanding of the use of technical literature and other information sources to design robotic products through theory examination and be able to identify/analyse ethical concerns of robots and make reasoned ethical choices informed by professional codes of conduct.

-LO3: Apply problem-solving skills, technical knowledge and understanding, to establish creative solutions that are fit for purpose for all aspects of robotic engineering including production, operation, maintenance and disposal;
+LO3.
+Apply problem-solving skills, technical knowledge and understanding, to establish creative solutions that are fit for purpose for all aspects of robotic engineering including production, operation, maintenance and disposal as well as evaluating the environmental and societal impact of solutions.

-LO4: Plan and manage the design process, including cost drivers, and evaluate outcomes alongside LO3 in form of a Practical Portfolio;
+LO4.
+Design solutions for complex problems that meet a combination of societal, user, business and customer need as appropriate.
+Plan and manage the design process, including cost drivers, and evaluate outcomes alongside LO3 in form of a Practical Portfolio, Adopting a holistic and proportionate approach to the mitigation of security risks.

-LO5: Develop an awareness of relevant legal requirements governing robotics, including personnel, health & safety, intellectual property rights, product safety and liability issues.
+LO5.
+Develop an awareness of relevant legal requirements governing robotics, including personnel, health & safety, intellectual property rights, product safety and liability issues.
+This should include consideration for Equality, diversity, inclusion, cultural, societal, environmental and commercial matters, codes of practice and industry standards.

 Bibliography